Top 10 best hybrid cars to buy 2024

 Those craving a little more punch can pick the top 2.0-litre hybrid model.
 With 177bhp on tap, 0-62mph takes just 7.9 seconds; fuel economy and emissions take a slight hit, but this model still offers a great balance of performance and low running costs.
 The Corolla also has received a slight refresh, which included a new infotainment system and the addition of a 10.5-inch central touchscreen on all models.
 It’s a massive improvement over the set-up the Corolla came with at launch, but people can still take advantage of the standard-fit Apple CarPlay or Android Auto if they prefer.

-The fifth and sixth placed models in this list are almost interchangeable, so closely matched are the Kia Sportage and Hyundai Tucson.
+The sixth and seventh placed models in this list are almost interchangeable, so closely matched are the Kia Sportage and Hyundai Tucson.
 The Hyundai is a touch more affordable and slightly more cushioned over bumps, but for some, the Kia’s radical design and even more advanced interior will be worth the extra outlay.

 The Sportage isn’t particularly engaging thanks to its compliant suspension setup and light steering, but rear seat passengers will appreciate its impressive cabin space, while those in the front are greeted with a pair of impressive 12.3-inch infotainment displays.
 These provide access to the Kia’s class-leading tech suite, which includes sat-nav, Apple CarPlay and Android Auto as standard.

 Its bold styling won’t be to all tastes, but there’s no denying the Hyundai Tucson’s deep-seated quality as a family SUV.
-In fact, it’s so good that we’ve named it our Mid-size SUV of the Year three years on the trot now.
+In fact, it’s so good that we’ve named it our Mid-size SUV of the Year three years on the trot now at our New Car Awards.
 The Tucson Hybrid utilises a 1.6-litre electrically-assisted powertrain with 230bhp, and its efficiency figures are respectable for what is a roomy, tech-packed machine.

 Like the Kia Sportage, which shares its underpinnings with the Hyundai, the Tucson drives with finesse without veering towards sportiness, and its relaxed gait makes it a pleasant companion for long trips.
 Inside, liberal use of fingerprint-prone gloss black trim detracts from what is otherwise a well built, attractive cabin, offering a generous level of standard kit.